Gaha

-Bashorun Gaha (or Gaa) was a nobleman and leader of the military in the old Oyo Empire during the 18th century.
+Bashorun Gaha (or Ga'a) was a nobleman and Prime Minister/head of the Oyo Mesi (kingmakers) in the old Oyo Empire during the 18th century.
 From 1650 to 1750, Oyo Empire was at the pinnacle of its greatness, peace, prosperity and wealth.
 The Empire had expanded to the utmost part covering the river Niger in the north; part of Tapa and Bariba kingdoms in the East of the lower Niger; towards the South by the seacoast and the West including Popos and Dahomey.
-Thousands of provincial officials (called Ajeles) were appointed to administer all the conquered kingdoms and report to the Alafin who glory in his majesty and power.
+Thousands of provincial officials (called Ajele) were appointed to administer all the conquered kingdoms and report to the Alaafin who gloried in his majesty and power.
 Women, men, young and old sang his praises.
 Then internal struggles for power began the rapid acceleration of the Empire disintegration and total collapse.

 In 1754, Gaha was named the Basorun of Oyo.
 He was a descendant of the famous Basorun Yau Yamba.
 He was well-loved by his people because of his many war victories and the protections he provided to the people against cruel and despotic rulership of the Kings.
-He was known to possess potent medicinal powers and charms.
+He was believed to possess potent medicinal powers and charms.
 But Gaha coveted all the powers and responsibilities of Oyo state to himself; all the tributes were paid to him, and he appointed his kindreds as Ajeles to administer the provinces.

 He held the post during the reigns of 5 consecutive imperial Alaafins, and was instrumental to the military conquests during their time.
 Renowned for his juju prowess, he deposed or was responsible for the death of 4 of these Alaafins before being subdued by Alaafin Abiodun (who ruled c.
 1774–1789) via trickery and betrayal by his generals.
 The following were the Kings:

 Labisi

 Labisi was nominated to the vacant throne of Oyo.
-He was in the seventeenth day to his installation ceremony, that Gaha became the Basorun and immediately usurped the powers and responsibilities of the King.
+On the 17th day of his reign, Gaha became the Basorun and immediately usurped the powers and responsibilities of the King.
 He committed several atrocities against the Oyo kingdom.
 He put to death many of Labisi's friends and supporters.
 The King was not allowed into his Palace nor to sit on the throne.
 The king had no choice but to commit suicide.

 Awonbioju alias Oduboye

 After the death of Labisi, Gaha installed prince Awonbioju and demanded homage from him.
-One hundred and thirty days after his installation, Basorun Gaha demanded the king to prostrate before him.
+130 days after his installation, Basorun Gaha demanded the king to prostrate before him.
 When the king refused to do this, he murdered him.